ThatFruedDued/kahoot-smasher/README.md

 # ThatFruedDued Kahoot Smasher

 A little script you can use to flood Kahoot games with numerous players that randomly answer questions.
-Fully functional as of **March 28, 2024**.
+Fully functional as of **May 3, 2024**.

 ## Usage